The travel agency specialising in self guiding cycling and walking holidays!

 Night in Caen

-DAY 2: Caen to Courselles sur Mer
+DAY 2: Caen to Courseulles sur Mer

-Distance to cover: 36km ( 23 miles)
+Distance to cover: 36km or 45km

 Starting from Caen, the route first takes you along the Orne Canal, a flat and pleasant course where you can enjoy the calm of the water and the passing boats.
 Along the way, the silhouette of the Pegasus Memorial recalls the early hours of the D-Day landings, a moving and unmissable site.
 As you approach the coast, the air becomes saltier and the horizon opens up: you then reach Courseulles sur Mer, a lively fishing port and key location in the Juno Beach sector.
 The seaside, with its wide beaches, historical remains and summer atmosphere, offers a peaceful arrival.
 A gentle, easy day rich in discoveries, between river landscapes, nature and memorial sites.